Student Success Program

 Student Success: Campus to Community Course

-The program is designed to help students develop broader cultural and global perspectives through civic engagement inside and outside the classroom.
-Students will engage in volunteer and cultural activities within the community to support Rivier University’s mission to ‘transform hearts and minds to serve the world.’
+Students will engage in volunteer and cultural activities within the community to support Rivier University’s mission of transforming hearts and minds to serve the world.

-Service Learning integrates active, socially significant service into the education experience.
-It offers students meaningful, community based, experiential learning by adding human depth to the theories learned in the classroom.
-At Rivier University, service learning reflects our commitment to action and social justice, and it leads participants to consider the ways in which their service links to God, neighbor, and the community.
+Service learning integrates active, socially significant service into the education experience.
+It offers students meaningful, community-based, experiential learning by adding human depth to the theories learned in the classroom.
+Annually, all first-year students participate in a day of service, where they go out into the Greater Nashua community and volunteer at a non-profit organization.
+Service learning reflects our commitment to action and social justice, and it leads participants to consider the ways in which their service links to God, neighbor, and the community.

 Cultivating cultural awareness sets the stage for an imaginative engagement with the disciplines of theater, painting, sculpture, and music.
-The link between cultural awareness and an inclusive education provides exposure to and fostering of creativity.
-A museum, theater, and concert hall provide invaluable resources for creative exploration an innovative thinking.
+Art Gallery exhibits create a link between cultural awareness and inclusive education that provides exposure to and fostering of creativity.

 Servant Leadership Course